12345656789S/Temperature-Converterer/README.md

 # Temperature Converter

+## 🌐 Live Demo

+[View Live Website](https://temperature-converterer.netlify.app/)

+## 📌 About the Project

 A simple Temperature Converter website built using HTML, CSS, and JavaScript.

-## Features

-- Convert Celsius to Fahrenheit
-- Convert Fahrenheit to Celsius
-- Simple and user-friendly interface
-- Responsive design
+It allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.

-## Technologies Used
+## 🛠️ Technologies Used

-- HTML5
+* HTML5
-- CSS3
+* CSS3
-- JavaScript
+* JavaScript

-## Author

-Payal Malkotia
-## Live Demo

-[View Live Website](https://temperature-converterer.netlify.app/)